duxsco/gentoo-installation/docs/post-boot_configuration.md

 tpm2_pcrread sha256
 ```

 Bind all swap and system LUKS volumes.
-You need to **boot with each EFI binary (one ESP for each disk) and repeat keyslot creation** for each one, because different PCR5 values are created depending on the EFI binary you booted with. ⚠ The following clevis commands still need to get tested! ⚠
+You need to **boot with each EFI binary (one ESP for each disk) and repeat keyslot creation** for each one, because different PCR5 values are created depending on the EFI binary you booted with.

+!!! bug ""
+    The following clevis commands still need to get tested!

 ```bash
 # Adjust PCR IDs, e.g.: "pcr_ids":"1,7"